 Do you know any college students that could benefit from your hand-me-down kitchen items?
 I know when I was in college, I would have taken just about anything to stock our kitchen.

 Give to those who you know can benefit.
-There is also a local women’s shelter in our city that is always looking to stock kitchens for the women they are able to get into a safe apartment.
+There is also a local women’s shelter in our city that is always looking to stock kitchens for safe apartments they establish for women in need.
 Look for something like that in your area as well.

 Just remember to track any charitable donations!
 That can be a big help at tax time!